-If you follow any of the tips above and want to see if it helps the drying time, there is a simple way to test if your oil painting is dry, whether you want to call it complete or add another layer.
+If you follow any tips above and want to see if it helps the drying time, there is a simple way to test if your oil painting is dry, whether you want to call it complete or add another layer.
 All you need is a razor blade and a steady hand.

 Instead, drag the razorblade down and towards yourself.
 Look at the blade and observe the paint that is scraped off.

 If the paint on the blade is powdery, the oil paint is good to go.
 However, it still needs time to sit if it comes off stringy, clumps, or wet.
 You can test out this method every few days to monitor the drying time of your oil paint.